aph42/column/README.md

 get slow particularly with more advected species.
 It might ultimately be worth implementing this all in a Cython module for efficiency.

-There is a test for the advection scheme in `col_tests.py` that initializes a local patch of tracer concentration then advects it up and down periodically.
+There is a test for the advection scheme in [col_test.py](col_test.py) that initializes a local patch of tracer concentration then advects it up and down periodically.
 With the current shape-preserving scheme one can get to very high Courant numbers (~10 at least) and maintains stability.
 However, the mass conservation is currently turned off as it is introducing instability, and there are boundary effects that can arise which I think have to do with the normalization of the weights around the upper and lower boundaries of the domain.

 I think this will be mitigated by working out how to deal with fluxes at the boundaries in this framework.

 #### To Do:
-    -Work out fluxes at boundaries, and a better normalization scheme -Implement arbitrary list of advected species
+ - [ ] Work out fluxes at boundaries, and a better normalization scheme
+ - [ ] Implement arbitrary list of advected species
-    -Implement potential temperature advection
+ - [ ] Implement potential temperature advection
-    -Add advection test with divergent flow
+ - [ ] Add advection test with divergent flow

 ### Chemistry
+The MUSICA mechanism solver is now being called interactively; each timestep it is initialized with tracer values at the Lagrangian origin points for each grid point and uses temperatures and pressures at the mid-way point between the source and destination point.
+We'll have to see if this works ok.

 #### To Do:
-    -Try to write a mechanism that implements a simple decay rate?
+ - [x] Write a mechanism that implements a simple decay rate?
-    -Work out a good operator splitting scheme to call MUSICA solver
+ - [x] Work out an operator splitting scheme to call MUSICA solver
+ - [ ] Implement

 ### Photolysis Rates

 #### To Do:
-    -Work out how to call TUVx and have it integrate with MUSICA
+ - [ ] Work out how to call TUVx and have it integrate with MUSICA

 ### Radiative Heating

 #### To Do:
-    -Work out a good operator splitting scheme to call RRTM -Revisit unit conversion
+ - [ ] Work out a good operator splitting scheme to call RRTM
+ - [ ] Revisit unit conversion
+ - [ ] Incorporate wrapper and build configuration so that RRTM source code can be linked.